L

 A fawning subordinate; a suck-up; toady.
 (MW)

 A person who behaves obsequiously to those in power.
-(OD)
+(NOA)

 logophile (noun)